 Platform & Chassis

 The Toyota Hilux is a midsize four-door pickup truck.
-It shares the same Toyota IMV platform with the Innova and Fortuner.
+It shares the same Toyota IMV platform as Innova and Fortuner.
 This pickup truck features a double-wishbone front suspension, and the rear setup is a rigid axle with leaf springs to further bolster its reputation as a reliable workhorse in the Philippines.

 Toyota's pickup truck has a commanding presence on the road